obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 ---
-title: Background Blur & Replace using the Vonage Video API
+title: How to Avoid Awkward Conversations About Your House During Video Calls
-description: Learn how to apply background filters in your Vonage Video applications
+description: Learn how to apply background blur & replace in your Vonage Video applications
 author: sina-madani
 published: true
 published_at: 2022-12-07T10:54:26.180Z